Skip to content

 Cycled into Wagamama Southbank for another coaching session, getting my teeth stuck into 4Clojure challenge #53, a tricky one eventually solved with partition and partition-by.

-4Clojure code
+4Clojure solution

 4Clojure #53λ︎